In the American South is a popular dish known as “Tomato Pie”.

-But lately I’ve seen it featured in Southern Living and on some of the food shows that I’ve been watching while laid up on the recliner healing my back.
-We were really grateful for the kindness extended to us from our friends who are native Southerners when they baked one of these pies to give us this week . . . and that would certainly give my husband a night off from cooking while I’m on the mend from surgery.
+But lately I’ve seen it featured in Southern Living and on some of the food shows that I’ve been watching while laid up on the recliner healing my back after surgery.
+We were really grateful for the kindness extended to us from our friends who are native Southerners when they baked one of these pies to give us this week . . . and that certainly gave my husband a night off from cooking while I’m on the mend from surgery.

 From the Northeastern region of the States, I found that there is a thick pizza-focaccia bread based tomato pie that I’d like to make later on.
 From the photos, it looks like a thick pizza with an equally thick layer of tomato sauce on top (not sliced tomatoes) and nothing else.
 Already I could see a difference in the sub-cultural interpretation of tomato pie!

 Meanwhile within the pages of one of my Italian cookbooks, “Vegetables From An Italian Garden”, I found a photo and recipe for a ‘rustic’ tomato pie.
 It doesn’t look like a pie at all, but since that’s what the title stated I set out to try it.

 This recipe did not fail my expectations; even my husband ate a whole ‘slice’!

 - 12 thin slices good quality Italian whole wheat bread, crusts removed (I left them on)

 - 4 – 5 fresh tomatoes, sliced

 - 1 tsp. dried oregano

 - 2 jumbo eggs (I doubled this from 1 egg)